Nearsoft/jobs/front-end.md

-# Front End Engineer
+# Front End Ember/ Python Engineer

 ## Must Have

-* Strong with Ember.js :hamster:
+* 2+ years of experience with Ember.js :hamster:

-## Nice to have

-* Rails for back end
+* 3+ years of experience with Python.
-* PostgreSQL
+* Postgres.
-* SQL
+* RDBMS.

-Effective Communication
-Speak up
+* Great english communication skill.

 If this opening has caught your eye feel free to contact us at jobs@nearsoft.com.